popsim-consortium/stdpopsim/docs/index.rst

-.. stdpopsim documentation master file, created by sphinx-quickstart on Sun Feb  3 17:26:38 2019.
+.. stdpopsim documentation index file, created by sphinx-quickstart on Sun Feb  3 17:26:38 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.